-The folder comparison filter is an ordered list of name filters used to match the names of files or folders you are comparing.
+The folder comparison filter is an ordered list of name filters that is used to match the names of files or folders that you are comparing.
 You can use Compare to evaluate the file or folder names against the name filters.
 Once Compare finds a match or exclusion, the comparison stops.

-The following wildcard characters having special meaning when used in a name filter:
+The following wildcard characters have special meaning when they are used in a name filter:

 The following characters are not allowed in name filters: " < > | \b \0 \t and characters 0-31.

-The name filters are applied to the file and folder names using the following rules:
+The name filters are applied to the file and folder names by using the following rules:

 A folder filter must end with the \ wildcard character.

 An exclusion filter must begin with the ! wildcard character.